-In the Flemish Pass Basin offshore Newfoundland and Labrador, Chevron has an interest in three exploration blocks.
+In the Flemish Pass Basin offshore Newfoundland and Labrador, Chevron is conducting active programs on three exploration blocks.

-Chevron holds a 100 percent interest in two Beaufort Sea exploration licenses, EL 480 and EL 481, and has interests in more than 15 Beaufort Sea and Mackenzie Delta significant discovery licenses (SDLs).
-In 2012, Chevron conducted a 3-D marine seismic program on EL 481, capturing approximately 3,700 sq km of data, the largest survey ever recorded in the Canadian Beaufort Sea.
+Chevron holds interests in more than 15 Beaufort Sea and Mackenzie Delta significant discovery licenses (SDLs), including a 40 percent nonoperated interest in the offshore Amauligak discovery.
+Chevron retains a majority interest in one Beaufort Sea exploration license, EL 481.
+In 2012, Chevron conducted a 3-D marine seismic program covering this license, capturing approximately 3,700 sq km of data, the largest survey ever recorded in the Canadian Beaufort Sea.
 The survey was conducted without any safety or environmental incidents.